Infinite Space: Plot

 Yuri, yearning to leave Ropesk, contacts Nia and pawns an Epitaph he believes to have been his father's to buy a ship.
 Kira is kidnapped by Ropesk's leader to force Yuri to return, but instead Yuri breaks Kira free, then learns that his Epitaph was stolen from the pawn shop by the pirate Valantin.
 Yuri and a growing crew of Zero-G Dogs go on the hunt for Valantin, ending up caught in the political struggles surrounding the aggressive expansion of the Lugovalian Empire into the SMC.
 He also runs into Cico, who allies with him during a difficult battle.
 Despite multiple battles, the Lugovalian Empire conquers the SMC, destroying the most powerful fleets and prompting other powers to surrender.
-Yuri allies with a sympathetic nation within the LMC, but their attempt to hold off the Lugovalian forces ends in failure when the Lugovalians use a weapon to send a nearby sun into supernova, destroying all surrounding ships and the Void Gate connecting the two galaxies.
-Nia, whose family and planet were brutally conquered by the Lugovalian Empire, sacrifices herself in an attempt to kill Taranis so Yuri can escape to the LMC.
+Yuri allies with the sympathetic nation Regeinland from the LMC, but their attempt to hold off the Lugovalian forces ends in failure forcing the Regeinland fleet to use a weapon to send a nearby sun into supernova, destroying all surrounding ships and the Void Gate connecting the two galaxies which prevents the Lugovalian fleet from quickly traveling to the LMC.
+Nia, whose family and planet were brutally conquered by the Lugovalian Empire, sacrifices herself in an attempt to kill the Lugovalian commander so Yuri can escape to the LMC.